Mathematics and Computer ScienceMAT 1050

 - This course awards three (3) credit hours for completion and recommends six (6) hours of preparation and/or review out side of class each week.

-- To provide students with an appreciation for and a better understanding of mathematical principles.
+- To provide students with an appreciation for and a better understanding of basic mathematical principles.

-- Emphasis will be on the application of critical thinking skills in order to identify and solve problems.
+- Emphasis will be on the application of critical thinking skills in order to identify and solve problems of society.